micked99/ICT-Wspr-complete-setup/README.md

 <img src="https://github.com/user-attachments/assets/87f7522f-9779-4d59-95e0-92f3e82d1d06" width="400" />  <br> <br>
 ## Updates

+Fixed a bug in telemetry/gps data and moved all configurable settings into the .ino file, like channel and tcxo freq

 A 180° tx with a 4x power output avalible here: https://github.com/micked99/ICT-wspr-180-4x-the-power-output

 BOM and Pick and place files added if you want to for example JLCPCB to make and assamble the complete board